What is Sveltia CMS?

 Scalability

-Sveltia CMS (and Git-based CMSs in general) is best suited for small to medium-sized projects.
-For large projects that involve thousands of entries and assets, consider using a more robust CMS solution designed for enterprise use cases.
+Due to these limitations, Git-based CMSs like Sveltia CMS are best suited for small to medium-sized projects.
+For large projects involving thousands of entries and assets, consider a more robust CMS solution designed for enterprise use.

 Framework Agnosticism

 At its core, Sveltia CMS is a simple NoSQL database management system that uses Git repositories as its data store.
-This design makes it highly flexible and adaptable to various content management needs, whether you’re building with or without a frontend framework.
+This design enables it to be adapted to various content management scenarios.

 Target Audience

 Git-based headless CMSs like Sveltia CMS are part of the larger Jamstack ecosystem.
 Setting up the CMS requires broad technical knowledge, such as familiarity with Git workflow, framework integration and CI/CD pipelines.
-Therefore, it’s primarily targeted at intermediate to senior web developers who have the necessary skills.
+Therefore, it’s primarily targeted at experienced web developers who have the necessary skills.

-The CMS also serves small to medium-sized businesses (SMBs), nonprofit organizations, and agencies that have access to engineering resources for initial setup and ongoing maintenance, and that need a cost-effective, flexible, and powerful CMS solution without vendor lock-in.
+Of course, the CMS is not only aimed at individuals.
+It serves small to medium-sized businesses (SMBs), nonprofit organizations, and agencies with access to engineering resources for initial setup and ongoing maintenance.
+It is ideal for those who need a flexible, powerful and cost-effective CMS solution without vendor lock-in.

 Once set up by developers, CMS end-users, such as content editors and marketers, don’t need any technical knowledge to use the application for content editing and management.
 The CMS hides all technical complexities behind a user-friendly interface.